Observability ecosystem

 command:

-- ./tr ./dev/ci/go-backcompat/test.sh only github.com/sourcegraph/sourcegraph/internal/database
+- ./tr ./dev/ci/go-backcompat/test.sh only github.com/sourcegraph/sourcegraph-public-snapshot/internal/database

 env: